ssk-d/fireflutter/README.md

 - Default settings can be set through `FireFlutter` initialization and is overwritten by `settings` collection of Firebase.
   The Firestore is working offline mode, so overwriting with Firestore translation would happen so quickly.

+- If `show-phone-verification-after-login` is set to true, then users who do not have their phone numbers will be redirected to phone verification page.
+  - Developers can customize it by putting 'skip' button.
+- If `create-phone-verified-user-only` is set to true, only the user who verified thier phone numbers can create posts and comments.

 <!-- - `GcpApiKey` is the GCP ApiKey and if you don't know what it is, then here is a simple tip. `GCP ApiKey` is a API Key to access GCP service and should be kept in secret. `Firebase` is a part of GCP Service and GCP ApiKey is needed to use Firebase functionality.
 And FireFlutter needs this key to access GCP service like phone number verification.
   - To get `GcpApiKey`,
     - Go to `GCP ==> Choose Project ==> APIs & Service ==> Credentials ==> API Kyes`